-If you are being treated for excessive sweating, shave your underarms about 24 hours before you will receive your injection.
-Do not apply underarm antiperspirants or deodorants for 24 hours before you receive the injection.
+If you are being treated for excessive sweating, shave your underarms about 24 hours before your injection.
+Do not apply antiperspirant or deodorant for 24 hours before or after you receive the injection.
 Avoid exercise and hot foods or beverages within 30 minutes before the injection.

 It may take up to 2 weeks after injection before neck muscle spasm symptoms begin to improve.
-You may notice the greatest improvement at 6 weeks after injection.
+You may notice the greatest improvement after 6 weeks.

 It may take only 1 to 3 days after injection before eye muscle spasm symptoms begin to improve.
-You may notice the greatest improvement at 2 to 6 weeks after injection.
+You may notice the greatest improvement after 2 to 6 weeks.

 The effects of a Botox injection are temporary.
-Your symptoms may return completely within 3 months after an injection.
+Your symptoms may return completely within 3 months.
 After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.

 Using this medication more often than prescribed will not make it more effective and may result in serious side effects.